Oracle Java Licensing and Audit FAQ Guide

 - Alternative for Free Use: The only way to use Java 11 for free in production is to use an OpenJDK-based distribution (like AdoptOpenJDK, Amazon Corretto, etc.), which is not Oracle-licensed.
 Oracle’s distribution of 11 always carried the restriction for commercial use.

 In short, if you download Oracle JDK 11 and deploy it in your business environment, you’re expected to pay for it (unless it’s strictly for development purposes).
-Oracle Java 11 is a paid product for enterprises, not free like Java 8 used to be.
+Oracle Java 11 is a paid product for enterprises, unlike Java 8, which was previously free.

 14. Can Oracle Java 11 be used for free in any scenario?